Most people dream that “how to become a musician”. Someone has the god gifted talent and someone get the talent by hard-working in this field.

 Courses & Duration

 After the completion of 12th examination, you may choose the field of professional music.
 The course contains the vocal music and instrumental music.
 The students are taught about the history of music, the study of music therapy, composing, music interpretation and voice instruction.
+Students from science, commerce or arts fields, any one can choose this profession.

 Once finished the plus two examinations you may go for the B.A (Hons) in Music, B.F.A (Music) or, B.P.A (Music) degree course of 3 years duration conducted by the various arts school in India.
 There are some other diploma courses after 12th for the duration of 1 year.